 The U.S. Department of Education (USDE) Green Ribbon Schools program recognizes schools that save energy, reduce costs, feature environmentally sustainable learning spaces, protect health, foster wellness, and offer sustainability education to boost academic achievement and community engagement.
 The recognition award is part of a larger USDE effort to identify and disseminate knowledge about practices proven to result in improved student engagement, academic achievement, graduation rates, and workforce preparedness, as well as a government-wide aim to increase energy independence and economic security.

 The WVDE is partnering with other state agencies and organizations in the development of the WV Sustainable Schools program.
 Applying to the WV Sustainable Schools award program is the first step in your eligibility as a US Green Ribbon School nominee.
-All schools interested in being recognized as a WV Sustainable School should send a letter of intent to Robin Sizemore at firstname.lastname@example.org.
-Please go to Letter of Intent page to see the details and to access the Application Form.
+All schools interested in being recognized as a WV Sustainable School should send an email expressing intent to Erika Klose at firstname.lastname@example.org.

 Applications to receive recognition as a WV Sustainable School must be submitted as indicated by the deadline below.
 The WV Sustainable Schools advisory council will review the applications and announce awards.
 Up to four schools and one county will then be nominated to the USDE for the Green Ribbon School awards.
 The USDE expects to award approximately 50-75 awards.
 Additional information about the WV Sustainable Schools and U.S. Green Ribbon Schools awards and criteria and may be found in Awards and Criteria page.

-Please direct all inquiries to Robin Sizemore at email@example.com.
+Please direct all inquiries to Erika Klose at email@example.com.